Deccan Plateau: Transport

 There is an extensive road network composed of National Highways, State Highways and other roads in the region.
 The Golden Quadrilateral connecting the major cities in the country traverses across the region.
 Public bus services are mostly provided by state-run transport corporations.

 The Madras Railway was established in 1845 and the Great Indian Peninsular Railway was incorporated in 1849.
 The construction on the first main line in the South between Royapuram in Madras and Arcot started in 1853, which became operational on 1 July 1856.
 In 1879, the Nizam's Guaranteed State Railway was established which built railway lines across the then Hyderabad State and the Mysore State Railway was established to build an extension of Madras Railway in Mysore State.
 In 1880, the Great Indian Peninsula Railway built a railway network radiating from Madras.
 The Madras and Southern Mahratta Railway was founded on 1 January 1908 by merging the Madras Railway and the Southern Mahratta Railway.
-In 1950, there were about 42 different railway companies across the countrym which were amalgamated in steps to form a single entity named as Indian Railways.
+In 1950, there were about 42 different railway companies across the country which were amalgamated in steps to form a single entity named as Indian Railways.
 On 14 April 1951, the Madras and Southern Mahratta Railway, the South Indian Railway, and the Mysore State Railway were merged to form the Southern Railway, the first zone of Indian Railways.
 The Western was established on 5 November 1951, the South Central zone on 2 October 1966, and the South Western zone on 1 April 2003.
 Most of the region is covered by these four zones, with small portions of the coasts covered by East Coast Railway and Konkan Railway.
 Metro and suburban systems are operational in major cities.

 Air transport in the region started in the late 1910s with commercial services beginning in the 1930s.
 The region has multiple international and domestic airports.
 Chennai International Airport serves as the Southern Regional Headquarters of the Airports Authority of India, the Southern Region comprising the states of Andhra Pradesh, Karnataka, Kerala, Tamil Nadu, and Telangana, and Mumbai International Airport serves the state of Maharashtra.
 The southern region comes under the purview of the Southern Air Command of the Indian Air Force and the north western region comes under the South Western Air Command.